rsimon/immarkus/docs/data-model-overview.md

 - **Relationship types** between entities.
 - Definitions for **image and folder metadata** schemas.

-These definitions are editable by the user in the **Data Model** tab of IMMARKUS.
+These definitions are editable by the user in IMMARKUS's **Data Model** tab.

 ### _immarkus.relations.json
 This file stores **relationships between annotations** across the project.
-Since annotations can link entities on different images, these relationships are stored at the global (root) level.
+Note that relations can link annotations on different images (in different folders).
+Therefore, relationships are stored at the global (root) level.

 ---

 ## 2. Image-Specific Files

 IMMARKUS recursively loads images from the root project folder and its subfolders.
-Annotations and metadata for each image are stored in a JSON file named `[image-filename].json`.
+Annotations and metadata for each image are stored in JSON files named `[image-filename].json`.
 These files adhere to the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/).

 ### Structure of Image Annotation Files
 Each annotation file contains one or more annotations including the following key elements:

 - `id`: a UUID identifier for the annotation.
-- `target`: specifies the annotated image region.
+- `target`: the annotated area of interest.
-  - The `target.source` field contains the image filename.
+  - `target.source`: the image filename.
-  - The `target.selector` field identifies the annotated region.
+  - `target.selector`: the annotated image area.
 IMMARKUS uses:
-    - `FragmentSelector` for rectangular regions.
+    - W3C `FragmentSelector` for rectangular regions.
-    - `SvgSelector` for polygon and ellipse regions.
+    - W3C `SvgSelector` for polygon and ellipse regions.
 - `body`: the annotation payload.
 Each body can be one of the following:
   - **Entity Tag:** used to classify the image region with an Entity Class from the user's data model.
     - `type`: `Dataset`